Back to Blog

 Example 7: Returning to Work After a Career Break

-I took a two-year career break to care for a family member.
+I took a two-year career break to care for a family member — a decision I am glad I made and one I am equally glad to have made when I did.
 I am now ready to return to work and bring my background in financial analysis back to a professional setting.

-Before my break I spent six years as a Senior Financial Analyst, focusing on FP&A for a manufacturing division with a £250m annual revenue.
+Before my break I spent six years at [Previous Company] as a Senior Financial Analyst, focusing on FP&A for a manufacturing division with a £250m annual revenue.
 I was responsible for the monthly close process, annual budgeting, and scenario modelling for capital investment decisions.

 I am looking for FP&A or senior analyst roles, ideally in manufacturing, industrial, or FMCG sectors.
 I am open to hybrid and flexible working arrangements.